-^{ %} change
+\ % change

-Unless otherwise stated all data is sourced by Janus Henderson Investors as of 30 September 2020.
+Unless otherwise stated, all figures contained in this report are in US dollars and all data is sourced by Janus Henderson Investors as of 30 September 2020.
 Nothing in this document should be construed as advice.

 Past performance is no guarantee of future results.
 International investing involves certain risks and increased volatility.
 These risks include currency fluctuations, economic or financial instability, lack of timely or reliable financial information or unfavourable political or legal developments.